Skip to main content

 Why It Matters:

-If you want your home restored properly, not just patched together, you need to advocate for a solution that reflects the true cost of quality work.
+If you want your home restored properly, not just patched together, you need to advocate for a solution that reflects the true cost of quality work (which starts with having correct coverage on the policy first).

 6. Understand the “Three Bids” Conversation